david-santoso/ELK-Stack-Project/README.md

 - Similarly, scroll to line #1806 and replace the IP address with the IP address of your ELK machine, but do not change the port number (5601).
 - Note that the default credentials are elastic:changeme and should not be changed.
 ```
-- After editing the configuration file, run the `filebeat-playbook.yml` playbook file as shown below:
+- After editing the configuration file, run the `filebeat-playbook.yml` playbook file using the command below:
 ```
 ansible-playbook filebeat-playbook.yml
 ```